 Colleges that care

-Meanwhile at the University of Brighton International College, roses were sold to collect funds for Plan International UK, continuing Kaplan’s commitment to improving access to education.
+Meanwhile at Bournemouth University International College, pancakes were sold to celebrate Shrove Tuesday and raise money for Plan International UK, continuing Kaplan’s commitment to improving access to education.